dfcastellanos/MEPLS/doc/tutorial/step1.md

 As expected, since we didn't change the parent's stress, the `eff_shear_stress` remains the same, however, the threshold and the barrier are different.

-In the netx tutorial step (@ref Step2), we will keep exploring the interfaces of the element and slip classes.
-We will see e.g. how to get the plastic strain increments associated to a slip event and how to add it to an element.

 ## Results